-Paul desperately and relentlessly attempted to communicate how he wanted the part to sound — gesticulating, vocalizing, playing it on the bass — but John simply couldn’t or wouldn’t accurately nail the brief solo.
+Paul desperately and relentlessly attempted to communicate how he wanted the part to sound — gesticulating, vocalizing, playing it on the bass — but George simply couldn’t or wouldn’t accurately nail the brief solo.

-Ultimately, John hit the part satisfactorily enough for the Paul to continue the group through their core set.
+Ultimately, the part was hit satisfactorily enough for the Paul to continue the group through their core set.
 The mood rose again for another jubilant effort of “One After 909,” although we don’t get a complete grasp of the rehearsal due to the tape cutting in and out.
 We can pretty safely assume, though, that like “Don’t Let Me Down,” the band tore through a single take.

 As John moved over to the piano, the Beatles practiced their stage patter, in hilariously fake sincere voices.

 Paul: “Certainly, it’s a great occasion for us.”